UUDigitalHumanitieslab/GrETEL-upload/README.md

 GrETEL-upload is an extension package for [GrETEL](http://gretel.ccl.kuleuven.be/gretel3/) that allows to upload your own corpus or dataset.
 The application will then automatically transform your corpus in an Alpino XML-treebank.
-After processing, the treebanks are searchable in GrETEL.
+After processing, the treebanks are searchable in GrETEL, and if you supply metadata, you can use these for filtering and analysis.

 ## Local installation